Vexed01/Vex-Cogs/docs/cogs/system.rst

 Get system metrics.

-Most commands work on all OSes or omit certian information.
+Most commands work on all OSes or omit certain information.
 See the help for individual commands for detailed limitations.